 Below is a brief summary of the insights we’ve gained per KPI.
-If you click the link at the end of each paragraph, you can download the complete guide for each of the KPIs, including an in-depth analysis, tips and real statistics about the impact of visual engagement on customer experience.
+If you click the link at the end of each paragraph, you can download the complete guide for each KPI, including an in-depth analysis, tips and real statistics about the impact of visual engagement on customer experience.

 Customer Service KPI #1